ThaBeanBoy/UJ_CSC2A_P04/README.md

 }
 ```

-I also used it for display purposes, more specifically at the enhanced switch statement.
+I also used polymorphism for display purposes.
+The loop loops through a ```Message``` array, meaning each a Message was
+a single ```Message``` instance. n the print messages, I wanted to print each message and all it's properties regardless
+of the ```Message_Type``` & print out properties unique to each sub message class.
+In the switch statement, I would
+downcast the Message into the appropriate Type, & then extract the information using accessor methods.

 ```java
 public class Employee{
     public String printMessages(){